 Applicants are required to have obtained:

-- A bachelor’s degree with minimum CGPA of 2.75 or equivalent, as accepted by the HEP Senate; or
+- A bachelor’s degree in related discipline with minimum CGPA of 2.75 or equivalent, as accepted by the University’s Senate; or

-- A bachelor’s degree or equivalent with minimum CGPA of 2.50 and not meeting CGPA of 2.75, can be accepted subject to rigorous internal assessment; or
+- A bachelor’s degree in related discipline or equivalent with minimum CGPA of 2.50 and not meeting CGPA of 2.75, can be accepted subject to rigorous internal assessment; or

-- A bachelor’s degree or equivalent not meeting CGPA of 2.50, can be accepted subject to a minimum of 5 years working experience in relevant field.
+- A bachelor’s degree in related discipline or equivalent not meeting CGPA of 2.50, can be accepted subject to a minimum of 5 years working experience in relevant field.

 All students are normally required to provide written evidence of their ability in the English Language in order to study in IMU.
 The standard English Proficiency requirements are usually overall band score of IELTS 6.5 or TOEFL 550 (PBT) or 79 (IBT) or MUET band 4.

 Semester contents are available in the programme brochure [Download Brochure]

 Students may enroll as full-time, or part-time.
 The duration for full-time study is one year.
 The duration for part-time study is minimum 2 years and maximum 6 years.

 Teaching and learning methods vary in line with the objectives of the course modules.
 They include interactive plenary, workshop, computer aided learning, hands-on laboratory practical and blended learning (combination of online with classroom learning).

 Students are continuously assessed throughout the programme via in course-assessments including assignments, practical reports and oral presentations.
 There are no written examinations.
 To progress from one semester to the next, students must perform satisfactorily during each semester.